Pinjar, Western Australia: Facilities

 Pinjar is a sparsely populated agricultural suburb, most of which is pine plantation and wetland.
 At the 2006 Australian census, Pinjar had a population of 78 people living in 39 dwellings.
 It was not measured in 2011.
+Pinjar Road is also everywhere.

 Motorsport

 Pinjar is home to the Wanneroo Raceway, a 2.411 km (1.498 mi) road racing circuit.
-The raceway which opened in 1969, is the home of motor racing in Western Australia and hosts an annual round of the V8 Supercars championship.
+The raceway which opened in 1969, is the home of motor racing in Western Australia and hosts an annual round of the Supercars Championship.

 Pinjar is also home to the Pinjar Park Speedway, which opened in 2005.
 Pinjar Park is a 142 m motorcycle speedway, and regularly hosts national and international meetings and caters to both senior and junior solo and sidecar racing.
 Pinjar Park is considered small for a speedway in Australia, with most tracks around the country ranging from 350 m to 600 m in length.
 For the bikes, the speedway replaced the old 550 m Claremont Speedway, which had run from 1927 until 2000, and the Bibra Lake Speedway which closed in 2004.